cloudspeech/houdini-talk/short-essay.md

 Your boss tells you to make things load faster, because the Google rating dropped...

-"Oh, and can you please make it happen by tomorrow?"
+"Oh", he says, "and can you please make it happen by tomorrow?"

 But you don't own
 the pages, hundreds of kilobytes of JavaScript and CSS assets must